Axobot-org/Axobot/docs/rss.rst

 If you want to automatically track an rss feed, this command should be used.
 You can only track a maximum feeds, which will be reloaded every 20 minutes.
 Note that Minecraft server tracing also counts as an rss feed, and therefore will cost you a slot (which are currently limited to 10 per server).

-For Twitter and YouTube channels, simply give the link of the channel, so that the bot automatically detects the type and name of the channel.
+For YouTube channels, simply give the link of the channel, so that the bot automatically detects the type and name of the channel.
 If no type is recognized, the 'web' type will be selected.

 .. note:: To post a message, the bot does not need any specific permission.
 But if it's a Minecraft server feed (see the `corresponding section <minecraft.html>`__), don't forget the "`Read message history <perms.html#read-message-history>`__" permission!